 Gen. 12.1: Now Adonai said to Avram, “Get yourself out of your country, away from your kinsmen and away from your father’s house, and go to the land I will show you.”
 Accepted commentary: Even Abraham had to “go to the land I will show you.”

-Gen. 12.1 continues with a promise: (2) “I will bless you, and make your name great; and you are to be a blessing.
-The correct action is to be followed by the blessing.
+Gen. 12.1 continues with a promise: (2) “I will bless you, and make your name great; and you are to be a blessing.”
+The correct action is followed by the blessing.
 This is a most important principle concerning walking in the Way, for harvest and blessing have much in common.
 Both follow the right actions or move with the right attitudes and motives—you sow for harvest so that you may garner the harvest.
-Blessing is instead received, so that you may become the blessing, whether your previous actions leading to the blessing are to you known or unknown.*
+Blessing is received so that you may become the blessing, whether your previous actions leading to the blessing are to you known or unknown.*

 *Mt.
 25.24, “You harvest where you didn’t plant and gather where you didn’t sow seed.”
 The Servant sees the master as a hard man, but the master, in fact, takes advantage of opportunity when he sees it, just as the servant should have done.
 This does not infer taking advantage of others.